garnellos/lewtwo/README.md

 ## Principles
 lewtwos core design principles are:

-### Be easy to use
-No logging in, no signing up, as little boilerplate as possible, just be easy and intuitive to pick up and start using.
+**Be accessible**: No logging in, no signing up, as little boilerplate as possible, just be easy and intuitive to pick up and start using.

-### Save any data locally
-All data that is processed through lewtwo is saved locally through IndexedDB and not uploaded to any cloud, server or SAAS provider.
+**Save any data locally**: All data that is processed through lewtwo is saved locally through IndexedDB and not uploaded to any cloud, server or SAAS provider.
 Local export to a JSON file is possible for backups and exchange.

-### Divide and conquer
-Any task can split up into an infinite number of subtasks, and so on.
+**Divide and conquer**: Any task can split up into an infinite number of subtasks, and so on.
 You don't have to stick to any categories given by software &ndash; just build any hierarchy that suits you and your workflow.